stha-sanket/Team_Incognito_Hack4Nepal/n8n code/readme.md

 This workflow automates WhatsApp message handling, document extraction, and chatbot responses using n8n, Google Gemini, and email notifications.
 It is designed for Nepali government document support (e.g., citizenship, PAN) and general chatbot queries.

+## Important
+> the meta access token may reset time and again if not a proper institution account so mind this
 ## 🚀 Features

 - **WhatsApp Integration:** Receives and processes both text and image messages from WhatsApp users